flutter/flutter/CONTRIBUTING.md

 We grant commit access (which includes full rights to the issue database, such as being able to edit labels) to people who have gained our trust and demonstrated a commitment to Flutter.
-For more details see the [Contributor access](https://github.com/flutter/flutter/wiki/Contributor-access) page on our wiki.
+For more details, see the [Contributor access](https://github.com/flutter/flutter/wiki/Contributor-access) page on our wiki.